 What to do Instead

 I don’t have a problem with trying to cut expenses to save money for Christmas.
-But cut something like TV that doesn’t improve your mind, your health, or go into the pocket of someone who might actually need the money.
+But, cut something like TV that doesn’t improve your mind, your health, or go into the pocket of someone who might actually need the money.
 We all know that TV executives, satellite radio companies, fast food restaurants, etc. don’t rely on just us to provide their next meal or their family’s Christmas dinner.

 During this season of giving, don’t ruin someone else’s finances because you didn’t plan ahead.
 Cut back on buying gifts.
 Ask family members to chip in for the meal or bring a dish to the feast.
 Don’t buy all new decorations.
 There are lots of ways you can cut Christmas expenses now even if you didn’t save for Christmas like you should’ve.

 Did you save for Christmas?
+How are you going to pay for Christmas this year?